 Fast Weeknight Meatball Subs

-Featured in Easy Sandwiches Done Right.
+Category: Easy Sandwiches Done Right

 Saw ground beef sitting in my kitchen and remembered my mom's subs.
 Twenty minutes later, the smell of herbs and marinara filled the air, and dinner was done!